delingren/hp-iq804/README.md

 As a design goal, the main interface with the computer would be a single USB C connection.
 I have a USB-C to HDMI adapter with a downstream USB-A port and PD for charging the host.
 * The HDMI port would be connected to the video controller via an HDMI cable.
 * The USB-A port would be connected to a downstream USB 2.0 hub for the peripherals and open USB ports.
-* Optionally, the PD port would be powered by a 19V -> PD charging module.
+* The PD port would be powered by a 19V -> PD charging module.
 This is for laptops that can be charged via its USB C port via PD.
 All Macbooks can.
 Some PCs can't.

 ## Display
 The idea is to use a video controller to drive the panel.
 There's quite a few video controllers out there.
 I did a lot of research on [this page](https://hackaday.io/project/179868-all-about-laptop-display-reuse) that provides a lot of info on reusing LDC panels, especially laptop panels.
 I have also reused a couple of LCD panels harvested from end of life laptops.